Tensor spin polarization induced by curved freeze-out hypersurface: Spin State of a Massive Vector Boson

 We describe the spin polarization state by the so-called spin density matrix.
 In a relativistic quantum field theory, this matrix can be defined as \cite{Becattini:2020sww}

 where $k$ is the four-momentum of the particle in the laboratory frame.
 We choose $ r $ and $ s $ to be $ 1,\,2,\,3 $, corresponding to $ x,\,y,\,z $, the indices of adjoint representation.
-Spin density matrix $ \H(k) $ is a $ 3 \times 3 $ Hermitian matrix with unitary trace, which can be decomposed as follows
+Spin density matrix $ \H(k) $ is a $ 3 \times 3 $ Hermitian matrix with unit trace, which can be decomposed as